 this.
 There are many materials where the RH is the only true way to get the

 moisture content.
 A moisture meter uses 2 contacts to measure the resistance at

 the exact place the probe is located.
 Great for spot checking, but does not give

-the real picture of what the moisture is inside the bale, sack or??
+the real picture of what the moisture is inside the bale, sack etc.

 NOTE: This meter is used to measure the relative

-humidity inside of a bale, bag, sack of grain, corn, rice, cotton, paper, hay, straw, tobacco, soil or compost and so many more.
+humidity inside of a bale, bag, sack of grain, corn, rice, cotton, paper, hay, straw, tobacco, soil, compost etc.